 - Heating elements

-- The unit is less than ten years old
+- The unit is less than 10 years old

 - A replaceable part is failing

-- The unit is more than ten years old
+- The unit is more than 10 years old

 - It has not been properly maintained

-- It is showing signs of wear listed above
+- It is showing the signs of wear listed above

-If you choose to replace your water heater instead, we’ll apply the cost of your diagnostic visit toward the purchase of your water heater.
+If you choose to replace your water heater, we’ll apply the cost of your diagnostic visit toward the purchase of a new water heater.